Ariel Horn: Biography

 Horn has been a resident of Livingston, New Jersey.

 Help Wanted, Desperately

 In the spring of 2002 Horn was in her senior year at the University of Pennsylvania and was being interviewed for an entry-level job with a New York management consulting firm.

 Help Wanted, Desperately, follows a thinly fictionalized version of Horn, Alexa Hoffman, through "a roller coaster ride of job interviews" as a college senior.
 Her plan is to avoid going home to Short Hills, New Jersey after graduation at any cost.
 Her Plan B if all else fails is to go teach English on the Pacific island of Majuro.
 The novel "hilariously chronicle(s)" a series of job interviews that include earthworm breeder, Broadway actress, and deodorant sniffer.
-The novel was published by Harper Collins in 2004.
+The novel was published by HarperCollins in 2004.
 Booklist wrote that Horn used her "own job-interviewing experiences for comic effect."